cloudstateu/az204-handson/Day 1/Lab_3_Azure_functions.md

     - name: **BlobTrigger1**
     - Path: **sample-container/{name}** (created in previous task)
 3. Click "Add" in the bottom and wait for the resource to be created.
-4. Wait for the function to be created, then review the code:
+4. Wait for the function to be created, then review the code in the "Code + Test":
     ```js
     module.exports = async function (context, myBlob) {
         context.log("JavaScript blob trigger function processed blob \n Blob:", context.bindingData.blobTrigger, "\n Blob Size:", myBlob.length, "Bytes");
     };
     ```
+5. Open "Monitor" from the left side menu and press "Configure" to enable Application Insights
+6. Select "Create new  resource", enter name and location (**West Europe**) and select "OK".
-5. Close the newly created function blade and open Settings > Configuration from the left side menu.
+5. Close the newly created Application Insights and function blades and open Settings > Configuration from the left side menu in the Function App.
-6. Locate AzureWebJobsStorage and paste connection string to storage account from the previous task.
+6. Locate AzureWebJobsStorage key and paste connection string to storage account from the previous task.
-7. Go to Monitoring > Log stream from the left side menu.
+7. Go to Monitoring > Log stream from the left side menu in the Function App.

 #### Task 3: Upload sample blob to the storage
 1. Open Azure Portal in new browser tab